Celebrating Fatherhood and the Role of Fathers

 Though Richard Nixon left office under a shroud of controversy, he did leave one lasting legacy that over 70 million United States men can thank him for: Father’s Day.

 In 1972, Nixon signed a proclamation making Father’s Day a national holiday, 58 years after the second Sunday in May was declared Mother’s Day.
 Father’s Day had been celebrated prior to this, but Nixon made it official.

 Though these holidays in May and June seem mainstream in our culture now, there was a movement in the 1920s and 1930s to scrap the separate celebrations all together and create one holiday, Parents’ Day.

 The Great Depression interfered with this campaign, and Americans now spend over $1 billion each June on gifts for the man of the house.

 My father is one-half of a wonderful parenting duo (along with my mom).
-Plenty of families are set up like mine, but there is a plethora of family dynamics.
+Plenty of families are set up like mine, but there are a plethora of family dynamics.
 An uncle, brother, or friend of the family may be the father-figure in your life.
 Dante Spetter, who teaches Human Development and Adolescent and Young Adult Development, spoke with me about how a father or father-figure plays into a child’s life.

 How does a father contribute to the development of a child?

 Both parents are very important.
 Generally, mothers do more of the explicit nurturing, while fathers tend to be more involved in play, particularly physical play and rough and tumble play, relative to mothers.
 However, fathers do much more hands-on caregiving now than they did a generation ago: changing diapers, getting up at night, taking children to the doctors, sharing drop-offs and pick-ups, and helping with homework.